Poikilos/CamOrder/readme.md

-# IntegratorEduImport
+# CamOrder
+Import and organize media from your camera in one step.
+This program was formerly named IntegratorEduImport before released.

-## Key Features:
+## Key Features
-* keeps a record of files already copied, and prevents redoing
+* Keep a record of files already copied to prevent re-importing.

-## Known Issues:
+## Known Issues
 * Make commands keyed by suffix (instead of having suffix based on camera)
 * Removes source from list if ffmpeg has a protocol error (such as smb://) but they should be added to the failed list so they will be added back in after the list is cleared
 * If source name is different when doing Reload Source, batch should be cleared.